open-runtimes/examples/deno/send_message/README.md

 ## 📝 Notes

 - This function is designed for use with Appwrite Cloud Functions.
 You can learn more about it in [Appwrite docs](https://appwrite.io/docs/functions).
-- This example is compatible with Deno 1.13 and 1.14.
+- This example is compatible with Deno 1.21.
 Other versions may work but are not guarenteed to work as they haven't been tested.